 Texas State Learning Assistant Program

-Learning Assistant applications for Fall 2023 are now closed.
+Learning Assistant applications for Spring 2024 are now closed.

-Applications will reopen in October for Spring 2024.
-Please visit the Student Opportunities page on the STEM Communities Project website to learn more and (when possible) apply.
+Applications for Fall 2024 will open in March.
+Please visit the Student Opportunities page on the STEM Communities Project website to learn more.

 The Physics Department at Texas State University has had a Learning Assistant (LA) program since 2012.
 LAs are supported with funding from the National Science Foundation, PhysTEC, as well as from the physics department, the College of Science and Engineering, and the Office of the Provost.
 The LA program has also received funding from the Halliburton Foundation in prior years.